 - 4.3.1 Material The sails may be constructed from woven fibre cloth, unwoven fibre cloth, flexible plastic film or composite materials consist of any combination of the three.
 All sails shall be stowable in sail bags of normal dimensions.(for the purpose of this rule, 'long' sail bags for the stowing of rolled up sails are regarded as normal). - 4.3.2 Mainsail and Jib - 4.3.2.1 Sail Area The areas of the mainsail and jib will be measured in accordance with the IYRU measurement instructions(1979), part IV, measurement and calculation of sail area (printed in appendix 1).
-The following are excepted: - a) Section 2 shall not apply (i.e. the area of the spars shall not be included in the measure sail area). - b) Section 6, spinnaker, shall not apply.
+The following are excepted: - a) Section 2 (measurement of spars) shall not apply. - b) Section 6, spinnaker, shall not apply.

-The combined area of the mainsail and jib shall not exceed 12.50m2
+The combined area of the mainsail and jib shall not exceed 12.50m2 cross width between the mid points of the luff and leech.
+The following parameters shall be calculated.